-The Georgia Legislature has clearly stated that drivers must yield to pedestrians in crosswalks; if a pedestrian is in ( or about to enter) the portion of the crosswalk within the lanes the driver will be passing through, the driver must yield and take due care not to hit the pedestrian.
+The Georgia Legislature has clearly stated that drivers must yield to pedestrians in crosswalks: if a pedestrian is in ( or about to enter) the portion of the crosswalk within the lanes the driver will be passing through, the driver must yield and take due care not to hit the pedestrian.
 At the same time, though, pedestrians cannot suddenly enter the crosswalk.
-Clearly public education is lacking in regard to pedestrian-oriented laws, as evidenced by the seemingly wide-held belief that it is legal for a driver to prioritize their perceived driving right over someone else’s actual walking right.
+Clearly education and enforcement is lacking as its common to see drivers completely disregard this rule.

 It is downright violent and reckless for a driver to narrowly miss a pedestrian in a crosswalk.
-But this behavior has been normalized over the years because we fail to enforce the law; perhaps police don’t have the time or they don’t have the interest.
-Alternatively, we don’t provide enough education to inform drivers and pedestrians of their legal rights and duties.
-How can we expect people to feel comfortable walking around neighborhoods when the very laws protecting them are ignored or dismissed?
+But this behavior has been normalized over the years because we fail to enforce the law.
+Perhaps police don’t have the time or interest to enforce such laws, but clearly we need to provide more education to drivers and pedestrians of their legal rights and duties.
+We can’t expect people to feel comfortable walking around neighborhoods when the very laws protecting them are ignored, dismissed, or unknown.

 OCGA §40-6-91 (a)-(b)

 Categories: Atlanta, Featured, Infrastructure, Uncategorized, Urban Design

 Share Your Thoughts